sorenisanerd/python-django-repomgmt/README.txt

 BASE_PUBLIC_REPO_DIR

-    A directory holding symlinks into the public parts of each repository.
-Useful for exposing through a http server.
+    A directory holding the public parts of the repo.

+BASE_INCOMING_DIR

+    The base dir used for incoming dirs.

+FTP_IP

+    IP where builders can send back built packages.

+FTP_BASE_PATH

+    Base path where packages can be put.

 TESTING